markmac99/mp4toftp/README.md

 <pre>
 python ~/source/mp4toftp/mp4ToFTP.py UK0006_20220511_043312_012356
 </pre>
 You should see some messages in the terminal window, and a logfile is also created in ~/RMS_data/logs.
-The logfile name starts with ftpu_
+The logfile name starts with ftpu_.
+Note that any extrascript you've configured will be called.

 Questions and Requests
 ----------------------